imtiyazzaman1/CV/README.md

 During the summer of 2014, I joined the weightlifting club at university.
 The club was due to compete at a regional competition in December and despite the competition date being 6 months away, my strength was far from where I wanted it to be.
 In this time leading up to the competition, I was required to attend rigorous training sessions five days a week, maintain a strict eating schedule in order to put on weight and make sure that I kept a consistent sleep schedule to allow my body to recover.
 This discipline and dedication led me to place amongst the Top 10 in the competition.

-Since then, I have been able to implement this level of discipline to my career as a teacher as well as my own strength & conditioning training
+Since then, I have been able to implement this level of discipline to my career as a teacher as well as my own strength & conditioning training.

+#### Problem Solving

+While teaching, I had to deal very quickly with unpredictable problems in a classroom, from  managing with technical difficulties to resolving fights and disputes, while minimising the disruption posed to the rest of the class.
+For instances, during a network crash, lesson resources were unavailable and I was left to teach for 100 mins with a whiteboard, a pen and my wits.

+My problems solving skills are also reflected in my approach to my strength and conditioning training.
+I suffered several injuries from weightlifting and rather than giving up on the progress I had made, I took it upon myself to identify the specific muscles I had injured, how to rehabilitate them and how to prevent any similar injuries reoccurring.

 ## Education